How to Avoid Angry Outbursts

 This appears when a disturbing or unfair situation persists for a long time.
 Smaller daily frustrations build up and then explode at a certain moment.

-A person who has had a horrible day at work and then arrives home to some minor problem, for example, could suddenly get angry.
+For example, a person who has had a horrible day at work and then arrives home to some minor problem could suddenly get angry.
 Even though you might not be aware of it, not dealing properly with you emotions can lead you to explode suddenly.

 If you perceive you’re being attacked or know something difficult is coming, anger can serve as a “protection.”
 For example, it can help you avoid taking control of or solve a problem in the face of adversity.